-- 4. Letters of Support, Endorsement, or Resolutions: The Applicant Organization shall provide a list that includes the following information for each letter of support, endorsement or resolution included in the application: name of author, type of communication (letter, petition, resolution, etc.) and organization represented (if applicable).
-All letters shall be scanned together and uploaded as a single file.
-Additional letters may be submitted directly to the Division but must be received one month prior to the public meeting where the Review Panel will review and score applications. - 5.
-Photographs: All Applicant Organizations shall provide digital images as specified in the application instructions.
-For any project that includes archaeological excavation, photographs should include general views of the site, visible archaeological features, and sample of artifacts recovered from previous work, as applicable.
-For survey projects, photographs should document the project area as an aerial view and street level views and representative examples of the properties therein.
-For education and publication projects, photographs should provide examples of the data to be used, properties to be featured, or samples of what is proposed to be accomplished. - 6.
-Representative Image: A single representative image of the property or project to be used in the application review meeting shall be submitted by the Applicant Organization.
-The image should convey the theme or purpose of the proposed project. - 7.
-Historical Marker Support Documents (for Historical Marker projects only): The Applicant Organization shall submit evidence of verification and approval of text by the Florida Historical Marker Council, along with a copy of the approved text.
-The marker shall not be purchased prior to the Grant Period. - 8.
-Documentation of Threat or Endangerment: An Applicant Organization should use this attachment to explain and document immediate threats to the historical property/ies or historic resources or materials that are the subject of the proposed project.
-This may include threats to the site, information, historical materials or artifacts. - 9.
-Local Protection (for Survey, Planning, and National Register projects only): The Applicant Organization shall provide copies of any documents that provide local protection of the project site, zone or resources, if any currently exist.
-This may include local protection ordinances, preservation or conservation agreements, protective or restrictive covenants, or maintenance agreements. - 10.
-Owner Concurrence Letter (for site-specific projects only): Each Applicant Organization shall provide a letter that documents that the Applicant Organization has the permission of the owner of record (if the Property Owner is not the applicant) to conduct the proposed project on the owner's property and that the owner is in concurrence with this application for grant funding. - 11.
+- 9. Archaeological Supporting Documents (for Archaeological Research projects only): Copies of previous archaeological site reports or surveys of the property that is the subject of the proposed project, or reports of previous analyses of the material projected to be researched, shall be submitted.
+Curricula vitae for principal investigator and other key personnel, if known, must also be provided.
+If principal investigator has not yet been selected, a list of tasks or projected responsibilities must be submitted in place of the curriculum vitae. - 10.
+Exhibit Supporting Documents (for Museum Exhibit projects only): The Application Organization shall include curriculum vitae for all key project research and exhibit development personnel, if known.
+In the same manner, if objects are to be loaned from other institutions or individuals for exhibit, letters of confirmation from lending institutions must be provided. - 11.
+Documentation of Threat or Endangerment: An Applicant Organization should use this attachment to explain and document immediate threats to the property that is the subject of the proposed project.
+This may include threats to the property or site. - 12.
+Local Protection (for site specific projects only): Copies of any documents that provide local protection of the project site, if any currently exist, must be provided.
+This may include local protection ordinances, preservation or conservation agreements, protective or restrictive covenants, or maintenance agreements. - 13.
+Owner Concurrence Letter (for site-specific projects only): Each Applicant Organization shall provide a letter that documents that the Applicant Organization has the permission of the owner of record (if the Property Owner is not the applicant) to conduct the proposed project on the owner's property and that the owner is in concurrence with this application for grant funding.
+Note that, for Development projects, the owner must be a Non-profit Organization, state college or university, or agency of government. - 14.
 Optional Materials: An Applicant Organization may use this attachment to present additional documents not specifically requested by the Division that support the application.
 Such materials may include copies of National Register nominations, newspaper articles, or other documents that reflect the historical significance of the resource, highlight its historic characteristics, its public use, or so on.